-As one of the oldest law firms in Manassas, Stephens, Boatwright offers access to highly experienced attorneys who are committed to staying at the forefront of civil litigation.
+The Manassas Law Group offers access to highly experienced attorneys who are committed to staying at the forefront of civil litigation.

-Together, our attorneys have nearly 200 years of combined experience.
-Over two centuries of legal practice, they have developed effective litigation skills, sharp negotiation tactics and a philosophy that emphasizes the highest standards of professionalism toward our clients.
+Our Attorneys have developed effective litigation skills, sharp negotiation tactics and a philosophy that emphasizes the highest standards of professionalism toward our clients.
 They recognize that the best legal representation is aggressive, but also responsive to the unique needs our clients have.
 They are proud to carry on a tradition of legal excellence helping generations of people in Manassas and surrounding areas in Virginia.

 Access our attorneys' full profiles and learn more about their experience by clicking any of the links below.